eireninja/webhook-api-worker/docs/flow.md

 The middleware-based security implementation offers several advantages:

-1. **Universal Protection**: All routes are protected, regardless of HTTP method or path
+1. **🔒 Universal Protection**: All routes are protected, regardless of HTTP method or path
-2. **Consistent Security Controls**: Single implementation ensures uniform security validation
+2. **🔄 Consistent Security Controls**: Single implementation ensures uniform security validation
-3. **Fail-Closed Architecture**: Blocks unauthorized requests before they reach any business logic
+3. **🚫 Fail-Closed Architecture**: Blocks unauthorized requests before they reach any business logic
-4. **Maintainability**: Security changes can be made in one place rather than in each route
+4. **🔧 Maintainability**: Security changes can be made in one place rather than in each route
-5. **Reduced Risk**: Eliminates the possibility of adding routes that bypass security checks
+5. **🛑 Reduced Risk**: Eliminates the possibility of adding routes that bypass security checks

 The middleware is implemented as follows: